purai/purai/README.md

 ## About

-PurAí is a platform that aims to centralize all the events that happen in Divinópolis and region in a simple and practical way.
+PurAí is a platform that aims to centralize all the events that happens in Divinópolis and region in a simple and practical way.

 ### Features